beyondstorage/go-storage/docs/design/1-unify-storager-behavior.md

 ### Split Base Storage

 Split base storager for currently `Storager` interface, and make sure every storage will have same operations for same action and pairs.
-If storage don't support specific pairs, them need to ignore them.
+If storage don't support specific pairs, storage need to ignore them.

 The base `Storager` could be: